 Advertisements must not imply that a drink may be preferred because of its alcohol content or intoxicating effect.
-However, low-alcohol drinks may be presented as preferable because of their low alcoholic strength, provided that the alcohol content of the drink is stated clearly in the advertisement.
+However, low-alcohol drinks may be presented as preferable because of their low alcoholic strength, provided that:

+- the advertisement could not be considered as promoting a stronger alcoholic drink, and - the alcohol content of the drink is stated clearly in the advertisement.